roura356a/csk/intl.en-US/User Guide/Kubernetes cluster/Cluster management/Configure a Kubernetes GPU cluster to support GPU scheduling.md

 ## Limits {#section_kqj_pvv_ydb .section}

--   The SLB instance created with the cluster only supports the Pay-As-You-Go billing method.
+-   The SLB instance created with the Kubernetes cluster only supports the Pay-As-You-Go billing method.
 -   The Kubernetes cluster supports only Virtual Private Cloud \(VPC\).
 -   By default, each account has a specified quota of the number of cloud resources that it can create.
 If the number of cloud resources has reached the quota limit, the account cannot create a cluster.
 Make sure you have sufficient resource quota to create a cluster.
 You can open a ticket to increase your quota.
     -   By default, each account can create up to 5 clusters across all regions and add up to 40 nodes to each cluster.
 You can open a ticket to create more clusters or nodes.